walmartlabs/concord-website/docs/plugins/smtp.md

 flow, instead of using the global configuration.
 This approach is required if no global configuration is set up.

-1. Add the plugin as a dependency and set the `smtpParams` argument with the connection details:
+First, add the plugin as a dependency and set the `smtpParams` argument with the connection details:

 ```yaml
 configuration: